telugudevopsguru/aws-zero-to-hero/README.md

    - This URL allows temporary access to download the object for one hour.

 ----
-### Server-side Encryption for Amazon S3 Buckets

-Server-side encryption for Amazon S3 buckets enhances data security by encrypting objects stored in S3 using encryption keys managed by AWS.
-Here are the key points:

 ### Server-side Encryption for Amazon S3 Buckets:
 - **Definition**: It encrypts objects stored in S3 buckets at the server level, ensuring data confidentiality.